Katni: Demographics

-As of the 2011 Census of India, Murwara (Katni) municipality had a population of 221,875.
-Effective literacy was 87.43%; male literacy was 92.77% and female literacy was 81.64%.
+As of 2026 expected data, Katni municipality has a population of 3,31,000.
+Effective literacy was 92% out of which male literacy was 94% and female literacy was 90%.

-Government and administration
+Government and Administration

 Katni is part of Murwara Assembly.
 Murwara Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.

 Katni city is divided into 45 wards for which elections are held every 5 years.
-Murwara Municipal Corporation has total administration over 47,488 houses to which it supplies basic amenities like water and sewerage.
-It is also authorize to build roads within Municipal Corporation limits and impose taxes on properties coming under its jurisdiction.
+Katni Municipal Corporation has total administration over 47,488 houses to which it supplies basic amenities like water and sewerage.
+It is also authorized to build roads within Municipal Corporation limits and impose taxes on properties coming under its jurisdiction.